If you encounter a problem when configuring or using the single sign-on (SSO) feature, the answers to the questions in this article might help.

 How does SSO work?

-With SSO, users can sign into their Dashlane vault using their SSO credentials instead of a Master Password.
-When a user attempts to sign in using SSO, the user is redirected to the Dashlane SSO Connector, which federates to the identity provider.
+With SSO, users can sign in to their Dashlane vault using their SSO credentials instead of a Master Password.
+When a user attempts to sign in using SSO, we redirect the user to the Dashlane SSO Connector, which federates to the identity provider.
 After the user successfully signs in, the SSO Connector sends a unique key to the client that will finally decrypt the user's data.

 Is SSO secure?

 Yes!
-Dashlane SSO was built with our patented zero-knowledge architecture in mind, meaning that an account can only be unlocked with your authenticated SSO credentials.
-For a detailed technical look at SSO, take a look at our security white paper to learn more about how we made sure Dashlane stays secure, even using SSO.
+Dashlane SSO was built with our patented zero-knowledge architecture in mind, meaning that you can unlock an account only with your authenticated SSO credentials.
+For a detailed technical look at SSO, read our security white paper to learn more about how we make sure Dashlane stays secure even when using SSO.

 Please note that if your organization has enabled SSO for Dashlane, your IT administrator may be able to access the information you store in Dashlane, including personal credentials.
-Dashlane has no control over other organization’s policies.
+Dashlane has no control over the policies of other companies.